 SQL Server Data Replication Video Tutorials: See How Easy It is Replicating to and from SQL Server Using HVR.

 Following are a couple ten-minute videos showing how easy it to replicate to and from SQL Server using HVR.

 Oracle to SQL Server Data Replication

 SQL Server Replication to PostgreSQL

-Customer Example: SQL Data Replication Made Easy from a Remote Location
+SQL Server Replication Made Easy from a Remote Location

 As MobiCom’s network coverage spread to 95 percent across the country, the widest range of coverage in Mongolia, and grew to deliver services through 64 branch units, 2,200 dealers and over 10,000 mobile sales points, handling the data load on its back-end systems became a challenge.
 Sitting at the core of data processing were two large Oracle databases, installed to process call record and billing transactions, while also providing the back end of MobiCom’s corresponding business intelligence solutions.
 With mobile subscriber data management set to become a $2 billion market by 2019, the data load would only increase.
 Replacing the database hardware would be necessary but costly to do on a regular basis and was not a scalable long-term solution.

 The IT team was given the mission-critical task of re-engineering the online transaction and business intelligence architecture so that both could scale to meet the coming demand with room for MobiCom to continue to innovate with new and improved services.
 The transition from the old to new architecture also had to be seamless without affecting customer or business activities while also being cost-effective with little to no new training or third-party consultation.